cloudnative-pg/cloudnative-pg/docs/src/index.md

     users can expect a **"Level V - Auto Pilot"** set of capabilities from the Cloud Native PostgreSQL Operator.

-## Requirements
+## Supported Kubernetes distributions

-Cloud Native PostgreSQL requires Kubernetes 1.16 or higher, tested on AWS, Google, Azure (with multiple availability zones).
+Cloud Native PostgreSQL requires Kubernetes 1.16 or higher.

 Cloud Native PostgreSQL has also been certified for [RedHat OpenShift Container Platform (OCP)](https://www.openshift.com/products/container-platform)